 Image courtesy: www.logopearl.com

 Notice the modern take on the conventional brochure by Volkswagon.
 They have stuck with very few colors but have gone for an experimental design to put forward their idea.
+A lot of thought and consideration has probably been put in the architect design brief.

 9 Inexpensive ways for Small Businesses to Advertise